BeeGFS Hive Index

 Note

 bee stats should be run from Index directory or the Filesystem directory.
-We can also provide absolute path of directory.
+We can also provide an absolute path of directory.

 Some of the important options are: